viktoknst/Cloud-Onboarding/docs/Documentation standard and formatting.md

 After that, each document should also include in its first paragraph a brief of what it documents.
 This information should be redundant with its path - it should give the full context of what the file documents without prior knowledge of the reader unless stated otherwise.

 ## Formatting
 This section concerns the formatting of the text within the documents.
+These documents should be created and formatted for use within the Obsidian editor.
 #### Headings
 Headings are to be of type 2.
 Sub-headings (i.e sections within other sections) may either use smaller headings (type 4) or another distinguishing marker (such as ALL CAPS, **bold**, or horizontal rules (---))
 #### Code
 References to code should be written in `code blocks` or else distinguished from the rest of the text